 Hedge Funds' 25 Top Blue-Chip Stocks to Buy Now

-Hedge funds are typically loaded with blue-chip stocks.
+Hedge funds historically have loaded up on blue-chip stocks, and that's still true today.
 Here, we examine the smart money's favorite stock picks and what makes them so attractive.

-To get a sense of what hedge funds are holding these days, we turned to WhaleWisdom, which is a fount of data when it comes to institutional investors.
-We were able to determine hedge funds' favorite bets based on the number of funds holding a position in any given stock.
+If hedge funds are bullish on a recovery in both the economy and equity markets, it's not a bad idea to see how the so-called smart money is positioning itself for those bets.
+To get an idea of what hedge funds are holding these days, we turned to WhaleWisdom, where we were able to determine hedge funds' favorite names based on the number of funds holding a position in any given stock.

-It should come as no surprise that big blue-chip stocks dominate the list.
-Indeed, of the 25 most popular hedge fund stocks, 14 are components of the Dow Jones Industrial Average.
-Partly that's a function of their massive market capitalizations and attendant liquidity.
-There's ample room for big institutional investors to build or sell large positions.
+Big, blue-chip stocks are unsurprisingly over-represented on the list.
+Indeed, of the 25 most popular hedge fund stocks, 10 are components of the Dow Jones Industrial Average.
+Partly that's a function of their massive market capitalizations and attendant liquidity, which creates ample room for big institutional investors to build or sell large positions.

 Have a look at hedge funds' 25 favorite blue-chip stocks to buy now.
-All these names likely appeal to the smart money because of their size and strong track records.
-But we'll delve into a few specifics that make each pick special.
+All these names likely appeal to the smart money because of their size, strong track records or outsized growth prospects, but we'll delve into a few specifics that make each pick special.

 - Dividend yield: N/A